Xuan-1998/moe_rl_research/README.md

-# DeepSeek-MoE: Advanced RL Expert Placement
+# DeepSeek-MoE: RL Expert Placement

-This repository implements state-of-the-art Reinforcement Learning (RL) strategies to optimize the placement of Mixture-of-Experts (MoE) experts across distributed devices.
+This repository implements a Reinforcement Learning (RL) strategies to optimize the placement of Mixture-of-Experts (MoE) experts across distributed devices.

 Traditional methods like **Simulated Annealing (SA)** are effective but computationally expensive (high latency) and struggle with changing traffic patterns.
-This project introduces two advanced RL strategies that surpass standard approaches:
+This project introduces two RL strategies that surpass standard approaches:

 1.  **Offline Imitation + Fine-Tuning**: A Neural Policy that matches SA's high quality (>28% Communication Reduction) but runs **100x faster** (<1ms inference).
 2.  **Dynamic Lifelong Learning**: An Adaptive Agent that intelligently balances Communication Cost vs. Migration Cost in real-time shifting environments.